abrotman/related-domains-by-dns/rdbd.md

 untrustworthy or abusive because it is not clear that they are in fact related.
-Another possible use case could be where a company has two websites in different languages, and would like to correlate their ownership more easily, consider `example.at` and `example.de`.
+Another possible use case could be where a company has two websites in different languages, and would like to correlate their ownership more easily, consider `example.at` and `example.de` registered by regional offices of the same company.

 Using "Related Domains By DNS", or "RDBD", it is possible to indicate that the secondary domain is related to the primary domain.